Red Oxx Manufacturing

 Red Oxx Manufacturing, Inc. is an American manufacturing company which produces travel luggage.
-The company was founded in 1986 by Jim Markel Sr., a retired Green Beret Captain, and was joined by his son Jim Markel Jr. and Perry Jones, also retired military parachute riggers.
+The company was founded in 1986 in Billings, Montana, by Jim Markel Sr., a retired Green Beret Captain, and originally produced fitness equipment.
+He was later joined by his son Jim Markel Jr. and Perry Jones, all of whom are retired military parachute riggers.
 In the U.S., the products have won a 'National Award for Luggage'.
 Also, the Red Oxx Safari Beano bag was Outside Magazine's 2004 Bag of the Year.
+As of 2017, Red Oxx sells about $2.5 million per year of their products.